What is the universe made up of and how small can things really get?

 Learn how to take advantage of all that the STFC has to offer to teachers in the UK.

 All the resources and links that a teacher could ask for.

 Join the world’s largest scientific community in the search for fundamental science.

-2015 will see STFC touring an updated ‘LHC roadshow’, with new exhibits and redesigned tunnel artwork highlighting what scientists hope to learn in the next phase of working on the world’s biggest scientific experiment.
+STFC is touring an updated ‘LHC roadshow’, with new exhibits and redesigned tunnel artwork highlighting what scientists hope to learn in the next phase of working on the world’s biggest scientific experiment.